CODERdotEXE/HBPA/README.md

-# Decoding the Mind through the Pen: A Machine Learning Approach to Handwriting-Based Psychological Assessment
+# HBPA: A Machine Learning Approach to Handwriting-Based Psychological Assessment

 ## Overview